LinuxUser255/run_cmds/README.md

 - Follow standard bash scripting practices
 - Exit with appropriate exit codes (0 for success, non-zero for failure)

+## Features

+- **Interactive Menu**: User-friendly interface with visual formatting
+- **Dynamic Discovery**: Automatically detects all `.sh` files
+- **Alphabetical Mapping**: Scripts mapped to letters for easy selection
+- **Continuous Operation**: Menu loop for running multiple scripts
+- **Direct Execution**: Command-line argument support to bypass menu
+- **Clean Output**: Well-formatted display with separators and status messages
+- **Error Recovery**: Invalid selections don't crash the program
+- **Exit Code Handling**: Proper propagation of script exit codes

 ## Error Handling

 The CLI provides comprehensive error handling:
-- **Missing arguments**: Shows usage information and lists available scripts
+- **Interactive Mode**: Gracefully handles invalid menu selections
-- **Script not found**: Clear error message indicating the script doesn't exist
+- **Script Not Found**: Clear error message with path information
-- **Execution errors**: Propagates the script's exit code and displays execution errors
+- **Execution Errors**: Displays error details and exit codes
-- **Permission errors**: Reports if scripts are not executable
+- **Permission Errors**: Reports if scripts are not executable
+- **Empty Directory**: Notifies when no scripts are available

 ## Development Notes

-- The project uses Rust's module system to organize code into logical components
-- Script execution is handled through `std::process::Command` for better control and error handling
-- The CLI automatically discovers scripts in `src/modules/` and presents them to users
-- Exit codes are properly propagated from executed scripts to maintain shell conventions
+- Interactive menu implemented with Rust's `std::io` for user input
+- Scripts are discovered dynamically and sorted alphabetically
+- Menu automatically adjusts to the number of available scripts
+- Each script's `.sh` extension is removed in the menu display
+- The program maintains a continuous loop until explicit exit

-## Project Structure Benefits
+## Project Benefits

+- **User Experience**: Intuitive menu interface requires no memorization
-- **Separation of Concerns**: Clear division between argument parsing, script discovery, and execution
+- **Separation of Concerns**: Clear division between UI, discovery, and execution
-- **Extensibility**: Easy to add new script management features
+- **Extensibility**: Easy to add new features or menu options
-- **Error Safety**: Rust's type system prevents common runtime errors
+- **Error Safety**: Rust's type system prevents runtime errors
 - **Cross-platform**: Works on any system with Rust and Bash support
+- **Zero Configuration**: Works immediately after compilation

 ## Contributing